o1-labs-XT/mastermind-zkApp/README.md

 ## Provable.if

-- `Provable.if` functions similarly to the ternary operator in JavaScript, allowing you to choose between two values based on a `Bool` condition.
+- `Provable.if` functions similarly to the ternary operator in JavaScript, allowing you to choose between two values based on a `Boolean` condition.

 - In the example below, `Provable.if` selects `Field(10)` if the `Bool` condition is `true`, and `Field(15)` if it's `false`: